Klemens von Metternich: Hanover, Verona, and Czernowitz

 He lingered in Verona until 18 December, then spending some days in Venice with the Tsar and then by himself in Munich.
 He returned to Vienna in early January 1823 and remained until September; after Verona, he travelled much less than before, partly because of his new post as Chancellor and partly because of his declining health.
 He was buoyed by the arrival of his family from Paris in May.
 He shone once more in Viennese society.
 Politically, the year was one of disappointments.
 In March the French crossed the Pyrenees unilaterally, undoing the "moral solidarity" established at Verona.
 Likewise, Metternich thought the new Pope Leo XII too pro-French, and there was trouble between Austria and several German states over why they had not been included at Verona.
 Furthermore, Metternich, in discrediting the Russian diplomat Pozzo di Borgo, instead renewed the Tsar's former suspicion of him.
-Worse came in late September: while accompanying the Emperor to a meeting with Alexander at Czernowitz, an Austrian settlement now in Ukraine, Metternich fell ill with a fever.
-He could not continue and had to make do with brief talks with the Russian Foreign Minister, Count Karl Robert von Nesselrode-Ehreshoven.
+Worse came in late September: while accompanying the Emperor to a meeting with Alexander at Czernowitz, Metternich fell ill with a fever.
+He could not continue and had to make do with brief talks with the Russian Foreign Minister, Karl Nesselrode.
 At the Czernowitz talks, in Metternich's absence, an impatient Tsar asked for a congress in the then Russian capital Saint Petersburg to discuss the Eastern Question.
 Metternich, wary of letting the Russians dominate affairs, could only play for time.